Belonging

 Image Bearers

-Bearing God’s image means that we are God’s representatives on earth, which is rooted in identity and our status as God’s family.
-He desires a relationship with us.
-He also wants us to bear His name, which speaks to our vocation and purpose.
-This means that God wants us to work with Him in caring for the world.
-We are called to be His co-partners, participating in his family business.
+Bearing God’s image means representing Him on Earth, rooted in our identity as His family.
+God also wants us to bear His name, which reveals our purpose: to work with Him in caring for the world as His partners.

 This means that everything we do (job, career or washing the dishes) will bring honour to God and is a spiritual calling.
 To God, being a pastor or minister is not more important than any other role.
 What we do matters, often it is in small, everyday ways.